rizac/stream2segment/README.md

 # <img align="left" height="30" src="https://www.gfz-potsdam.de/fileadmin/gfz/medien_kommunikation/Infothek/Mediathek/Bilder/GFZ/GFZ_Logo/GFZ-Logo_eng_RGB.svg"> Stream2segment <img align="right" height="50" src="https://www.gfz-potsdam.de/fileadmin/gfz/GFZ_Wortmarke_SVG_klein_en_edit.svg">

-A Python project to download, process and visualize event-based seismic waveform segments, specifically created to manage massive amounts of data
+A Python project to download, process and visualize event-based seismic waveform segments, specifically created to manage massive amounts of data.

 The key aspects with respect to widely-used similar applications are:

 * A database storage (sqlite or postgres) for downloaded data and metadata.
 We suggest to use sqlite for small to medium downloads (as a rule of thumb: up to hundreds of thousands of segments), and postgres otherwise.
 For massive downloads, we also suggest to use the program with at least 16GB of RAM: if less, try to use postgres, although we experienced problems with any database, on machines with 8GB of RAM)
 * A highly customizable processing module to get any user-dependent output.
-Few templates (command `s2s init`) provide the user with editable examples for two typical scenarios: create tabular file outputs (e.g., csv, hdf5) or store on the local file system the processed waveform segments.
+Few templates (command `s2s init`) provide the user with editable examples for two typical scenarios: create tabular file outputs (e.g., csv, hdf5) or store on the local file system the processed waveform segments
 * A visualization tool to show downloded and optionally customized processed segments in a web browser Graphical User Interface (GUI) by means of Python web framework and Javascript libraries.
   The user can also set class labels to make the GUI a hand-labelling tool for supervised classification problems, or to simply label special segments for easy selection
-* A highly efficient, easy-to-use selection of segments for filtering data for processing and/or visualization.
+* Each segment is accessible in the user's code as a simple Python object with a list of attributes which does not only make segment data and metadata very easily accessible, but also makes the selection of suitable segments incredibly unique, powerful and easy to use.
 The selection can be performed on all segments metadata, it exploits the efficiency of SQL 'select' syntax and its simplified for non-experienced user with a documented and simplified custom syntax.

 **Citation (Software):**
 > Zaccarelli, Riccardo (2018): Stream2segment: a tool to download, process and visualize event-based seismic waveform data.
 V. 2.7.3.
 GFZ Data Services.